Monday, 14 July 2025

 Jane x

-Hi everyone, I am here today with my first design team make to hopefully inspire you to join our February challenge.
-The theme this month is "Romance and friendship" You don't need a blog or an Instagram account, just head over to the group and join in with the fun!
+Hi everyone I am here today with my 2nd design team make to hopefully inspire you to join our June challenge.
+The theme this month is to share your projects which are "travel" related."
+You don't need a blog or an Instagram account, just head over to the group and join in with the fun!
 The link is Here and if you are not already a member just request to join and we will warmly welcome you.
-It is also be a place you can be the first to hear about workshops, the latest releases etc etc. We have a happy membership of over 370 crafters and we are growing every day.
+It is also be a place you can be the first to hear about workshops, the latest releases etc etc. We have a happy membership of nearly 400 crafters and we are growing every day.
 You can enter the challenges up to 5 times as you like as long as you use products from brands which are stocked on the Country View Website.

-I hope I may have inspired you to give our "romance and friendship" challenge a go.
-This fab prize up for grabs too for one randomly selected and you can enter up to 5 times!
+I hope I may have inspired you to give our June challenge a go.
+There is a fab prize up for grabs too for one randomly selected and you can enter up to 5 times.

 Bye for now,